selsamman/bisync/README.md

 * In osx it will create ~/start_bisync.command to ~/ and you must then go to Preferences > Users & Groups and select your user name.
 Then you can add this command file to login items

+Do not try and start bisync at system startup since it needs to be run as the user that owns the files to be synced.
+It is not designed to be run as root.
 ## Logging
 If needed you can enable logging
 ```
 npx bisync log=<logfile>
 ```
 ## Limitations
-bisync is intended for source code respositories.
+bisync is intended for source code repositories.
 It is not a general purpose synchronization mechanism.
 Among it's limitations are:
 * Not handling symlinks
 * Not handling file attributes such as read-only